Nitish145/blog/_posts/2020-05-23-week-2-report.md

 > _"Enter Codeclimate and your life will never be same"_

-Hey Hey you said `codeclimate` gives you chills, Yes, i did Let's go over that. `Codeclimate` "reviewed" my PR and loved it so much that it threw "only" (sarcasm intended :P) 243 issues for me to resolve and i was flabbergasted :P
+Hey Hey you said `codeclimate` gives you chills, Yes, i did Let's go over that. `Codeclimate` "reviewed" my PR and loved it so much that it threw "only" (sarcasm intended :p) 243 issues for me to resolve and i was "flabbergasted"..

-Well with some refactoring and a lot of head scratching :P, i was able to boil down the issues to 37.
+Well with some refactoring and a lot of head scratching, i was able to boil down the issues to 37.
 Also, this magical command has earned a special respect in my <3 `rubocop -a /path/to/file/that/haunts/you`

 <p align="center">
 	<img src="../assets/img/projects_api_codeclimate.png">
 </p>

-It's sort of becoming sad, i don't want to end my blog like this.
-Cheer up guys, The same PR [#1441](https://github.com/CircuitVerse/CircuitVerse/pull/1431) has got `coveralls coverage` increased by 1.07% ,Not bad huh...
+It's sort of becoming sad, Cheer up guys, The same PR [#1441](https://github.com/CircuitVerse/CircuitVerse/pull/1431) has got `coveralls coverage` increased by 1.07% ,Not bad huh...
 Devs might connect :)

 <p align="center">
 	<img src="../assets/img/increased_coverage.png">